 When you finally use a mouse, train yourself in using your arm to move instead of your wrist.

-There are certain types of mouse movements that were defined primarily in video-gaming.
+Certain types of mouse movements were defined primarily in video-gaming.
 The first one is wrist movement and the second arm movement.
-It comes down to when you move your mouse, you either use the wrist to move it or arm.
+It comes down to when you move your mouse, you either use the wrist to move it or your arm.

 Wrist movement does have some benefits regarding reaction time and accuracy.
 However, when working in the office, you most probably do not need reaction time.
 What are you going to do?
-Speed click on a button?
+Does speed click on a button?

-I grew up with wrists movement a lot, cause I video-gamed prior to university a lot.
+I grew up with wrists movement a lot, cause I video-gamed before university.
 This also contributed to destroying my right-wrist.
 To prevent this from happening to you, train yourself in moving the mouse with your arm instead of your wrists.